 Soil Mix for Japanese Maple Bonsai Plant

 You can sieve out the dust for permeability and use it to cover the surface.
 You can also increase the permeability by adding an expanded slate.
-The Japanese maple prefers acidic soil.
-Re-potting of your tree is also best done in early spring.
+The Japanese maple prefers slightly acidic soil.
+Repotting of your tree is also best done in early spring.

 Japanese Maple Bonsai Sunlight Needs

 Japanese maple bonsai is an outdoor plant, just like its natural habitat.
 Growing these ornamental shrubs in the garden needs light shade from the midday heat.
 This helps protect the delicate leaves, especially in the Japanese red maple bonsai variety.